donarus/docker-gocd-agent-ubuntu-20.04/README.md

+# NOTE

+This is a fork of [GoCD agent docker image for Ubuntu 18.04](https://github.com/gocd/docker-gocd-agent-ubuntu-18.04).
+The goal of this fork is just to add support for GoCD agent running on top of Ubuntu 20.04 instead of 18.04.

 # GoCD Agent Docker image

-[GoCD agent](https://www.gocd.org) docker image based on ubuntu 18.04.
+[GoCD agent](https://www.gocd.org) docker image based on ubuntu 20.04.

 # Issues, feedback?